- Can I represent myself in a criminal case?

 You have the right to an attorney or a Public Defender if you qualify.
 You have the right to testify on your own behalf or remain silent.
 If you choose not to testify, your silence cannot be held against you.
 You have the right to a jury trial or trial by the Court.
 You have the right to a speedy trial.
 (In Colorado, that is within six months).
 You have the right to have the prosecution prove each element of each offense beyond a reasonable doubt.
 You have a right to subpoena witnesses to appear on your behalf at any trial or proceeding.
 You have the right to cross-examine any witnesses called by the prosecution.
 You have a right to the presumption of innocence until you have been adjudicated guilty or pled same.
 Finally, you have the right to appeal your conviction to a higher court.

-You have a right to a bond in all cases with the exception of capital offenses.
+After an arrest, you have a right to a bond in all cases with the exception of capital offenses.
 Some charges may require you appear before a judge prior to setting bond.
-This means you may be held for several days prior to securing a release on bond.
+This means you may be held in jail for several days prior to securing a release on bond.

 The short answer is no. (See “I am being investigated for a crime.”)
 There may be circumstances when it is to your advantage to speak to the officer, but it is always advised to consult an attorney.
 Information that you believe is to your benefit may ultimately be used against you in a court of law.